minnake/InventoryApp01/README.md

 The single insert method that adds at least two values of two different datatypes (e.g. INTEGER, STRING) into the database using a ContentValues object and the insert() method.

 Note: Even though UI is not required for this Stage, we highly recommend that you test your insert/read methods with log calls or displaying the data in a TextView.
 Often, students do not realize their code has SQL syntax errors until the app is run and the methods are called.

-Additional Criteria

-The intent of this project is to give you practice writing raw Java code using the necessary classes provided by the Android framework; therefore, the use of external libraries will not be permitted to complete this project.